-Abstract: The November column of Kerry is part 2 of pictures, art made of Michael Jackson.
-Photos where he was the model himself and photos where he was not, but, as Kerry states, an image of an impersonator challenging the viewer, as Michael Jackson always challenged himself and his audience.
-He’s still doing so.
+Abstract: The November column by Kerry Hennigan is Part 2 of Pictures At An Exhibition – photos and art where Michael Jackson was the model himself and others where he was not.
+But, as Kerry states, an image of an impersonator challenging the viewer, as Michael Jackson always challenged himself and his audience, can still be representative of what he stood for.

 Column by Kerry Hennigan, editor of the monthly newsletter, A Candle for Michael, and administrator of the widely-subscribed Facebook group, Michael Jackson’s Short Film ‘Ghosts.